1. Policies and responsibilities

 By aligned with the commitments, we mean the following:

-There must be a commitment to respect all internationally recognised human rights as expressed in the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights—the International Bill of Human Rights.
+There must be a commitment to respect all internationally recognised human rights as expressed in the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights.
+Collectively, these are the International Bill of Human Rights.
 This commitment shall be reflected in policies for both your own operations and supply chains.

 - Freedom of association and collective bargaining